 Electrical appliances may only be brought into the College sites if their safety can be guaranteed.
 If they are over two years old they should be tested by a competent person before being brought into College.
-Proof of testing may be required, and a fee will be charged if the College has to test the item.
-Testing will normally be carried out if an appliance is thought to be unsafe.
+Proof of testing may be required., Testing will normally be carried out if an appliance is thought to be unsafe.
 Junior Members are responsible for ensuring that appliances are well maintained and tested regularly by competent people.
 If you are unsure of this process please contact workshop@bnc.ox.ac.uk.